insight-centre/saffron/README.md

 The following results are generated

-* `corpus-unconsolidated.json`: The unconsolidated corpus metadata
-* `domain-model.json`: The domain model (domain specific keywords)
 * `topics-extracted.json`: The initial unfiltered list of extracted topics
-* `doc-topics-extracted.json`: The connection of these topics to documents
-* `corpus.json`: The corpus metadata
-* `topics-dbpedia.json`: The topics with DBpedia links
 * `doc-topics.json`: The document topic map with weights
 * `topics.json`: The topics with weights (and DBpedia links)
 * `author-topics.json`: The connection between authors and topics
 * `topic-sim.json`: The topic-topic similarity graph
 * `author-sim.json`: The author-author similarity graph
 * `taxonomy.json`: The final taxonomy over the corpus
+* `cinfig.json`: the configuration file for the run

-To create a .dot file, use the command line:
+To create a .dot file, you can use the command line:

     python taxonomy-to-dot.py taxonomy.json > taxonomy.dot